JohnEdwa/RTAutoSprintExtended/Readme.md

 `1.1.1` [2020-08-23]

 * Fixed an issue causing MUL-T sprinting to break if you swapped from the nailgun to another weapon while firing.

-`1.1.0` [2020-08-22]

-* Slightly better custom survivor support, the config file can be used to disable AutoSprinting for survivors that break.